numbas/editor/docs/question/parts/match-text-pattern.rst

         You can substitute variables, the same as in content areas, by enclosing expressions in curly braces, e.g. ``{answervar}``.

+    Allow the student to submit an empty answer?
+        If this is not ticked, then the student will be prevented from submitting an empty answer.

+        Tick this if entering nothing is a valid response for this part.

     Display answer
         A representative correct answer string to display to the student, in case they press the :guilabel:`Reveal answers` button.
         You can substitute variables by enclosing expressions in curly braces, the same as in content areas.